Artistic Haven

 Image Source

 Your paper setup looks ready for actual curve work.
 You will now connect the corners to establish the main outline.
-Pick up your pencil and rest it lightly on the top guide mark.
+Pick up your mechanical pencil for precise lines. pencil And rest it lightly on the center of the ellipse guide mark.
 Sweep a gentle arc downward toward the right corner dot.
 Continue that same sweeping motion toward the bottom mark without lifting your pencil tip.
+Complete the remaining half by mirroring those gentle arcs.
+You just formed a soft oval that hugs your rectangular frame.
+Avoid pushing hard or trying to finish the loop in a single frantic sweep to maintain the correct dimension.
+Practicing related forms helps too, so try this tutorial to draw an octagon.

 4. Refine the Outline for a Smooth, Continuous Curve